-In Buddhist psychology shame (hiri) is a skillful rather than an unskillful mental state.
+In Buddhist psychology remorse (hiri) is a skillful rather than an unskillful mental state.
 This may be surprising!
-We usually think of “skillful” mental states as being pleasant, and shame is definitely not pleasant.
+We usually think of “skillful” mental states as being pleasant, and remorse is definitely not pleasant.
 In fact it can be rather painful.
-So what does it mean to say that shame is skillful?
+So what does it mean to say that remorse is skillful?

-Shame is considered to be a spiritually useful emotion — an emotion that leads to our happiness and well-being — because it realigns us with our ideals.
+Remorse/hiri is considered to be a spiritually useful emotion — an emotion that leads to our happiness and well-being — because it realigns us with our ideals.
 It’s uncomfortable, but good for us.
 When we’ve not acted at our best, or way below our best — when we’ve hurt someone, or been untruthful, or let someone down, for example — and we then become aware that this is not how we want to behave, a painful feeling can arise.
 This is remorse.
 This is the painful sense that our behavior has departed from the values we hold dear.
 And this helps us reconnect with those values.

-We often lose touch with those deeper values in daily life.
+We often lose touch with our deeper values in daily life.
 We’re complex beings.
 Yes, we want to be kind to people and yes, we want to be honest.
 But some parts of the brain are running on a very old operating system — shared with crocodiles and wolf-packs — that tells us to lash out when we’re threatened.
-Let’s call that brain 1.0.
+Let’s call that Brain 1.0.

 And then we have Brain 3.0, which is more truly human, and which fully recognizes the value of cooperation, kindness, and is able to reflect on what constitutes a good and ethical life.
 It’s able to formulate ideals for us to live by and ethical principles for us to hold ourselves to.
 Although I call this part of the brain “truly human” it’s not lacking in other mammals.
 It’s just more developed in humans, who have a very large neocortex — the part of the brain in which this form of morality exists.